-The minimum teaching assignment for MA candidates holding instructorships is 1 course per semester, although there may be an opportunity for two.
+The teaching assignment for MA candidates holding instructorships is 2 courses per semester.
 International students may never teach more than 2 courses per semester owing to visa restrictions.
 All MA candidates must be registered in a minimum of 6 hours of course work for each semester in which they hold an instructorship.
 Students may enroll in up to 6 hours per semester of 8080 (Readings) if they have completed all their course work and are preparing for their MA exams.

 The faculty and course directors in both major languages meet during the fall and spring semesters to evaluate the teaching and academic performance of all graduate students.
 The director of graduate studies informs all students in writing of their status at the end of each semester.
 Students who fail to remove a grade of Incomplete will be limited to teaching one course per semester for as long that grade of Incomplete remains on their academic record.